Restorative Yoga With Bolsters Or Blocks:

 5. Supported Fish Pose

-Restorative yoga with bolsters or blocks is such a fun place to take your yoga routine(s).
-It is just another way to add some flexibility and change up your sessions that adds a new dimension of endurance and stretch to and for your joints, and muscles.
+Restorative yoga with bolsters or blocks is a fun place to take your yoga routine(s).
+It is just another way to add some flexibility and change up your sessions that adds a new dimension of endurance and stretch to and for joints, and muscles.